vios-s/tsaftarislab.github.io/_pages/join_us.md

 ![Team]({{ base_path }}/assets/images/team/team.jpg)

 If you wish the join the group as a PhD student or a postdoc, read below about open positions and funding opportunities.
+Please read well the instructions on how to contact us.

 ## Current opportunities {#opportunities}